Highlights

 Food

-Western Dishes: Many teahouses offer a variety of Western dishes like pasta, pizza, pancakes, and sandwiches to cater to different tastes.
+Many teahouses offer Western meals such as pasta, pizza, pancakes, and sandwiches, catering to varied tastes.

-Energy Snacks: Trekkers often bring energy bars, nuts, and dried fruits for a quick energy boost between meals.
+Trekkers often carry energy bars, nuts, and dried fruits for quick energy boosts between meals.
+Local snacks such as momos (dumplings) and Tibetan bread are also commonly found.

-Water: Safe drinking water is essential.
-Trekkers usually use water purification tablets or buy bottled water, although reducing plastic waste is encouraged.
+Safe drinking water is crucial.
+Trekkers can purify water using tablets or purchase bottled water, though reducing plastic waste is strongly encouraged to preserve the Himalayan environment.

 If the Everest Three High Passes trek itinerary does not meet your needs, we can design personalized travel plans based on your preferences and specifications.
 Plan Your Trip